-Cold air can make its way into your house from doors to electrical outlets, switch plates, and baseboards.
+A key item for a winter home checklist is keeping cold air out.
+It can make its way into your house everywhere from doors to electrical outlets, switch plates, and baseboards.
 It can also cost you money, but proper air seals and insulation can reduce heating and cooling expenses by an average of 15%, according to data cited by ENERGY STAR®.
 To detect the leaks, you can have a professional home energy audit done or try these DIY inspection tips.
-ENERGY STAR also offers quick clues on what to investigate, including:
+ENERGY STAR also offers quick clues on areas to investigate for bad seals, including:

 3. Cover drafty windows

 Windows can lose up to 30% of your home’s heated or cooled air according to the Department of Energy (DOE).
-To spot a drafty one, the DOE suggests tips like seeing if you can “rattle” it—that’s a sign air can get in—and closing it on a dollar bill.
+The DOE provides a few tips on how to spot a drafty window, like seeing if you can “rattle” it—that’s a sign air can get in.
+They also suggest closing a window on a dollar bill.
 If the bill slips out without “dragging,” they say energy is being lost.
 Low-cost solutions that can help include weather stripping, snug drapes, and installing plastic shrink film over a window.
-ENERGY STAR explains how to attach the film here.

 4. Have the roof inspected

 Check your roof to be sure it’s ready for rain, snow, and melting ice.
 You can start with a visual inspection and then have a professional follow up.
 Some red flags Family Handyman and BobVila.com say to look for include:

 - Misshapen and missing shingles

 - Moss (which can indicate your roof is rotting below)

 - Damaged plumbing boots and vents